-If you want to stay in a (relatively, this is still Santorini) affordable location with access to the beach, look at places in Kamari or Perissa.
+If you want to stay in a (relatively, this is still Santorini) affordable location with access to some of Santorini’s best beaches, look at places in Kamari or Perissa.

 While it often seems like new boutique properties are popping up on the island daily, Santorini is still a relatively small place, and locations come at a premium.

 For that reason, I can’t stress enough: if you have a specific Santorini experience in mind, whether that’s an all-out luxury honeymoon in Oia or a chance to see the island on as low of a budget as possible, book as far in advance as you can.

 This is especially true if you’re traveling in high season, when properties regularly sell out 6-12 months ahead of time.